-From 1966 to 1998 entries had to be sung in a native language of the country (with the exception of a five year period in the mid 70s which coincided with string of big selling contest winners like “Waterloo” and “Save Your Kisses For Me”).
-During this period, Scandinavian and Benelux countries took the chance to sing in English and all tended to fare better than of late.
+From 1966 to 1998 entries had to be sung in a native language of the country, with the exception of a five year period in the mid 70s.
+This period coincided with a string of big selling winners like “Waterloo”.
+During this period, Scandinavian and Benelux countries took the chance to sing in English and most tended to fare better than before.
 Would Abba have won and broken through if they had been forced to perform in Swedish?.

-After a series of English language winners in the early and mid-nineties it was perhaps long overdue to free-up the language and that happened in 1999.
-As had happened two decades earlier the Scandinavians and Benelux countries were initially the most enthusiastic and Sweden and Iceland fought for the Grand Prix with up-tempo English language songs.
+After a series of English language winners in the early and mid-nineties it was perhaps long overdue to free-up the language.
+That finally happened in 1999.
+Just as two decades earlier the Scandinavian and Benelux countries were initially the most enthusiastic.
+Sweden and Iceland fought for the Grand Prix with English songs.
 A trend soon grew of combining languages.
 This peaked in 2001 when no less than six entries began in native tongue before switching (sometimes rather clunkily) to English.

-The free language rule seems hear to stay, but there is still room for some quirkiness.
+The free language rule seems here to stay, but there is still room for some quirkiness.
 The Belgian runner-up song from 2003 “Sanomi” was in neither Flemish, French nor English, but an imaginary language known only by the group.
 A year later saw the expansion of the contest to first one, then two semi-finals and simultaneously the growth of ex-patriots lavishing multiple votes for the homeland.
-This brought a renaissance in non-English songs, particularly from the countries of former Yugoslavia, peaking with Serbia’s “Molitva” winning the contest in 2007, the first non-English language winner since the rule changed.
+This brought a renaissance in non-English songs, particularly from the countries of former Yugoslavia.
+This peaked with Serbia’s “Molitva” winning the contest in 2007, the first non-English language winner since the rule changed.
 Exactly a decade later Portugal Above) repeated the feat.
 Having said that both of Ukraine’s winners featured a partial English lyric.